 most of my code and electronics effort in the last couple years has gone into my rambler roadster project, both the electronics (purpose-made but very generalized) and multi-processor code, and libraries to support it. the electronics is is geared towards controlling many high-power nasty motor loads (1 to 25A) and many analog and logical inputs; cars are wiring-heavy. the code uses a very simple but robust single-threaded multi-tasking strategy ("fastCode", or aDefiniteMethod) that is designed around a brutally simple and reliable messaging scheme designed for rapid error/reset recovery, and single- or multi-processor agnostic. it adheres to fairly straightforward anarchist principles of the Paul Goodman kind.

 the roadster code largely adheres to the MISRA-C:2004 coding standard (but not the environmental or testing regime stuff).

 MISRA-C:2004 has many great guidelines for writing C. the anti-C++ bias was relaxed in later years (// comments etc) but most of the good-practices suggestions are ways to avoid the pitfalls of some of C's behavior (eg. automatic type conversion).

-half of the MISRA stuff is about testing and development environments and production accountability; those don't apply (much) to me or individual coders, but they sure do apply to folks at places like Toyota, where truly horrific coding practices caused actual deadly death. bad practice writ large: 10,000 global variables in multi-task code withg life safety entangled. idiots.
+half of the MISRA stuff is about testing and development environments and production accountability; those don't apply (much) to individual practitioners like me, but they sure do apply to folks at places like Toyota, where truly horrific coding practices caused actual deadly death. bad practice writ large: 10,000 global variables in multi-task code with life safety entangled. idiots.

 because the U.S. court system is open and public the full transcripts of the highly technical evidence is now public record. and it is fascinating. i read it on a long air flight. the judge is no dummy, but he's not a nerd; talented consultants rendered the truly horrific coding practices of toyota's programmers visible.